 Oxford Studies in Disability, Ethics, & Society

 Oxford Studies in Disability, Ethics, and Society is a new book series from Oxford University Press that features scholarship exploring disability’s place in human life and communities.
 The premise of the series is that disability in all its forms and meanings is relevant to every person, family, community, and society across human history.
-Addressing the universal experience of disability and how it fundamentally shapes ethical and social issues, the series’ scope reaches across all disciplines, with an emphasis on the humanities in the broadest sense.
-The books included interrogate how disability influences judgment, understanding, and critical reflection upon values, norms, principles, decision-making, practice, and all manner of ethical and moral engagement with the world.
+Addressing the universal experience of disability and how it fundamentally shapes ethical and social issues, the series’ scope reaches across all disciplines, with an emphasis on the humanities, broadly construed.
+Taken as a whole, the series interrogates how disability influences judgment, understanding, and critical reflection upon values, norms, principles, decision-making, practice, and all manner of ethical and moral engagement with the world.